-For more than 35 years, I have pursued the art of songwriting and solo performance as a vocalist and 12-string guitarist, including developing what I find to be a unique skill as a songwriter: composing a song with a group.
+A Minnesota native and an active guitar player since the age of 12 Ann has been a performer all her life.
+For more than 35 years, Ann has pursued the art of songwriting and solo performance as a vocalist and 12-string guitarist, including developing what she finds to be a unique skill as a songwriter: composing a song with a group.
 The most visible example of that particular craft was writing a song about the Minnesota State Fair on Minnesota Public Radio live from the fairgrounds.
 The audience was invited to give suggestions to the song.
-(There are now five State Fair songs, all written the same way.)
+(There are now five State Fair songs, all written the same way).

 Add To Cart

-In recent years, my growth as an artist has led me to create pieces that incorporate music and storytelling—most of which appeal to an older audience.
+Most recently, Ann has created pieces that incorporate music and storytelling—most of which appeal to an older audience.
 Too often our senior citizens find themselves in a world lacking in social interaction, separated from the activities that once offered connection to peers.
-My interest in COMPAS is to have more opportunities to give performances that engage and connect the senior segment of our population.
-What I bring to the table is 35-plus years of performance experience, a life lived in the arts, and a willingness—eagerness—to create new pieces that will benefit the senior audience.
+Anne’s interest in COMPAS is to have more opportunities to give performances that engage and connect the senior segment of our population.
+What she brings to the table is a plethora of experience, a life lived in the arts, and willingness—eagerness—to create new pieces that will benefit the senior audience.

 Sample Programs: Customizable To Site’s Needs